dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 #### Merging

-Ok se we finally outlined a basic memory allocation function, that is also capable to free and reuse memory (wohoo...) and we are nearly at the end of our memory journey.
+Ok so we finally outlined a basic memory allocation function, that is also capable to free and reuse memory (wohoo...) and we are nearly at the end of our memory journey.

 In this paragraph we see how to mitigate the *fragmentation* problem.
 Is not a definitive solution, but this let us to reuse memory in a more efficient way.
 Before proceeding btw let's see what we have done so far.
 We started from a simple pointer to the latest allocated location, and added information in order to keep track of what was previously allocated and how big it was, needed to reuse the freed memory.